West Denmark, Wisconsin

 West Denmark is an unincorporated community located in the town of Luck, Polk County, Wisconsin, United States.
 West Denmark is 1,250 feet [381 m] above sea level.

 West Denmark is known throughout its area for its active community and strong roots in Danish culture.
-There are many events that fill this community with joy, these include an Æbleskiver Dinner, Fastelavn celebration, and a summer family camp.
-Most of these celebrations are held on the grounds of the West Denmark Lutheran Church.
+The community continues to host events such as an Æbleskiver Dinner, Fastelavn celebration, and a summer family camp.
+Most of these events are held on the grounds of the West Denmark Lutheran Church.